Updated May 2019

-- Assuming you’re staying at the low/high rise area resorts the starting point would be the major traffic circle (roundabout) by the resorts.
-Points of reference: Pizza Hut, Texaco, Eagle Bowling Palace.
+- Assuming you’re staying at the low/high-rise area resorts the starting point would be the major traffic circle (roundabout) by the resorts.
+Points of reference: Pizza Hut, Cigto, Eagle Bowling Palace.

 - On that traffic circle go east, destination St. Cruz.

 - You reach another traffic circle, continue driving straight ahead.
-Points of reference: Hunny Punny, Dunkin’ Donuts.
+Points of reference: Dunkin’ Donuts.

 - Yet again you reach another traffic circle and, yet again, continue straight.
-Point of reference: Stern Chevrolet dealer.
+Point of reference: Stern Chevrolet dealership.

 - And yet again another traffic circle, just keep driving straight ahead.
-Points of reference: Hong Kong Chinese grocery store, Arubabank.
+Points of reference: Hong Kong grocery store, “Best Deal” store, Arubabank drive through.

 - Continue driving straight ahead on the main road passing residential houses, sport fields, a bakery, bar, restaurants, grocery stores etc. Don’t pay too much attention to any of that.